Swimmers rack up 22 all-time bests in La Grande

-Of The Dalles’ 18 swim athletes competing at Saturday’s La Grande Invitational, 14 posted personal records in at least one event and there were 22 all-time best times recorded, as both the girls and boys combined for 465.5 points and a tie for third place with Baker City in the five-team field.
+Of The Dalles’ 18 swimmers competing at Saturday’s La Grande Invitational, 14 posted personal records and there were 22 all-time best times recorded, as both the girls and boys combined for 465.5 points and a tie for third place with Baker City in the five-team field.

 The boys 200-yard medley relay team of Jacob Comini, Sven Deruette, Jonathan Snodgrass and Will Evans finished third with their mark of two minutes and 15.10 seconds, and the quartet of Grant Loughmiller, Comini, Connor Stewart and Evans were fourth-best in the 200-yard freestyle relay (1:58.41).